AlfrescoLabs/technical-validation-java-example/README.md

 ## Running
 Ensure you have an extension, including both source _and_ binaries, saved in the directory you specified in step 3 above.

-1. Run ```./go.sh```.
+1. Run ```./go.sh```
 2. Wait...
 3. Wait some more...

-Eventually you should see a large JSON result (the example dumps the raw validation results to JSON, though other code can do whatever it wants with the data the ATV returns).
+Eventually, you should see a large JSON result - the example dumps the raw validation results to JSON, though other code can do whatever it wants with the data structure the ATV returns.